MY MOTHER’S SIDEKICK

 My father took a “vacation” early on in my life.
 That’s how my Mom explained his absence.
 One day, when I was looking out the window at 1480, 136th Street for the thousandth time for my father’s uniform to round the corner, I asked: “Mom, how long do vacations last?”
 I could see in my mother’s eyes that this vacation was of a permanent variety.

 Children call their fathers an array of names: Dad, or Pop, or Papa.
 I never called my father anything.
 Never bestowed any warm fuzzy nickname on him.
 On those annual visits, I tried but it always sounded fake.
 There was never any pretense, unlike in the sit-coms we watched on TV, of his playing Ozzie to my mother’s Harriet.
 Thinking how best to get my father’s attention, I settled on “Hey!”
-I couldn’t fill that void in our lives with a false familial name of affection.

 But there’s this wonderful invention called television.
 You didn’t need to be a millionaire to own one.
 But if you choose wisely, you may discover the knowledge of the ages through its portal.
 Despite my Mom's single status, there was a very powerful father who lived in our house.
 A Dad I bonded with and looked forward to spending time with, looked up to.
 He was around the house constantly.
 He lived inside our RCA black and white television.
 He was Mr. Cleaver, Robert Young, Fred Mac Murray.
-TV Dad didn’t go away on “vacation.”
+TV Dad’s didn’t go away on “vacation.”
 He didn’t move out.
 He didn’t marry somebody else.
 He presided over domestic disputes with a firm compassion.
-He helped his sons with their science fair projects, or taught how to change sparkplugs and oil filters.
+He helped his sons with their science fair projects or taught how to change sparkplugs and oil filters.
 He smoothed over disputes with neighbors when his sons broke a window.
 My childhood was soothed by the presence of these ‘fathers’ in my life.

 Anyone who has been a single Mom or has been a child of a single Mom knows how hard life can be.
 Mom and I were buddies; we read the daily paper together, we went to the drive-in movies and watched television most every night, before we tackled homework together at 10 pm, thus launching my night owl habit.
 This is how my love affair with television started.
 Some kids play the piano for visiting relatives.
 Or gush forth complicated multiplication tables.
 My party trick?
 I memorized the TV Guide.
 And recited the weekly schedule flawlessly to my Mom’s friends, to their immense delight and Mom’s pride.

 Our home life wasn’t a sitcom.
 There wasn’t a laugh track running in the background of our cinder block house on a modest dead-end street.
 I suppose it started out with some comic potential.
 My father met my mother delivering a telegram to their house near the Boardwalk in Atlantic City where he lived.
 How romantic is that?
 They married and were living in Pearl Harbor on that fateful day.
-Following a script of “From Here to Eternity”, until the attack just before 8am December 7th, 1941.
+Following a script of “From Here to Eternity”, until the attack, just before 8am December 7th, 1941.
 After my sister's birth at a makeshift hospital, they were evacuated to San Diego while my father stayed on overseeing the shore artillery sites.
 But that’s about as far as it went.

 My Mom faced two rough stretches when she was overwhelmed by the challenges of single parenting.
 When I was four she put me in care for a year with a local church family.
 And again when I’d just entered eighth grade, she abruptly sent me to live with my father and his new family in Washington, D.C.
 I was the least popular addition to my father’s new and improved family.
 My arrival disrupted all their living arrangements, uprooting and forcing them to move to a larger house and to a new school district.
 Just as I was settling into my new eighth grade routine, getting to know and appreciate my two new sisters Mallory and Alison, finding new friends and fitting out my secret hideaway basement bedroom, my mother just as abruptly called in tears months later, ordering me back to her side in North Miami.
 Or that’s the way it was sold to me.
 It might well have been that after my father was shipped out to Korea, his wife Frances quickly arranged a return trip for me.